iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 }
 ```

-Yes, it turns out that `map/set::equal_range` are not obliged to return a range ot length at most 1.
-They normally do, when the key is a single value, but they more or less work like `std::equal_range`.
+Yes, it turns out that `map/set::equal_range` are not obliged to return a range of length at most 1.
+They normally do when the key is a single value, but they more or less work like `std::equal_range`.
 With transparent lookups one can actually simulate the predicate of `std::equal_range` with maps and sets.
 See a [live demo here](https://godbolt.org/z/TjzY6efc9).

 So, yeah.
 Transparent lookups are a must when the key is a container itself like `std::string`.
 Sadly they are not the default but I urge you to make use of them.
 I urge you do ditch `std::map/set` until you are on C++14 and `std::unordered_map/set` until you are on C++20 in favor of saner alternative implementations.